 Worship leaders: we’ve gotten really good at leading songs but not leading worship.
 But for us to see the breakthrough we want to see, we need to grow as leaders.
 Why?
 Because we are leading a post-Christian people.
 There are people in our churches who have never been to church.
 They don’t know the Gospel and they don’t know what worship singing is all about.

 Your leadership skills on Sunday will help those who are new Christians to engage in worship singing.
 Having a great band and getting through songs isn’t enough.
-Leadership is not musical ability and musical ability is not leadership.
+Leading worship is not musical ability and musical ability is not leadership.
 Leadership goes deeper.
 It sets foot in uncomfortable places.
 It goes where most are not willing to.
 A leader is a catalyst for change.

 9 Leadership Skills for Leading Worship